-A big house with a wrap-around porch and a white picket fence may have been the American dream home at some point, but in 2019, the ideal (and realistic) living space has shifted drastically.
+A big house with a wrap-around porch and a white picket fence may have been the American dream home at some point, but recently, the ideal (and realistic) living space has shifted drastically.
 In 2018, the average size of a newly-built apartment was 941 square feet – roughly 5 percent smaller than just 10 years ago.
 Studio dwellers have even more challenges; their small spaces have shrunk by ten percent in the same time frame.

 Millennials are increasingly living small, but with a bit of creativity, you can use that limited space more effectively.
 We’re sharing a complete guide below to small apartments, compact living and minimalism, giving you the power to make more room to do the things you love.